Charbhuja Nath Temple

 Charbhujanath Temple is an ancient Hindu temple located in the city of Bundi, located in Rajasthan, India.
 Dedicated to Charbhujanath, a four-armed form of Hindu major deity Vishnu, the temple is east facing and known for its historical significance and spiritual atmosphere.
 It is an important religious site for devotees in Bundi district.
 Thousands of Devotees visit here on Krishna Janmashtami and Phagotsav.
 'Phagotsav' is a kind of celebration organized here at the time of festival of Holi from last 500 years.

 Location

 The temple is situated at the Tilak Chowk place located in old city of Bundi.
 It is about 1.5 kilometers away from District H.Q.

 History

 According to locals it is said that this temple was a Shiva temple, built before 1242 AD and known as Ksharaneshwar Mahadev temple.
 After this, in 1569 AD Hada Chauhan King Rao Raja Surjan Singh installed the idol of Charbhuja from Ranthambore Fort of Sawai Madhopur here in this temple and the old idol of Shiva was placed in the Mandap outside the temple.
 According to locals it is said that in a dream of King Rao Raja Surjan Singh, Charbhuja Nath himself ordered him to place the idol in this temple.

-Architecture

-The temple is an example of Hindu architecture, featuring intricate carvings and traditional design elements.
-The idol of Charbhuja Nath, depicting Vishnu with four arms, is adorned with ornaments.
-The temple premises include a Garbhagriha and an open courtyard where devotees gather for prayers and rituals.